jmcollin78/versatile_thermostat/documentation/en/over-valve.md

 The algorithm currently available is TPI.
 See [algorithm](#algorithm).

+### Valve opening control

+`over_valve` can adjust the TPI opening command to match the physical limits of each valve.
+The configuration uses the same parameters as direct valve control with `over_climate`:

+1. `opening_threshold_degree`: below this raw TPI percentage, the valve is considered closed.
+2. `max_closing_degree`: maximum closing percentage.
+The command under the threshold is `100 - max_closing_degree`; keep the default `100` to close it fully.
+3. `min_opening_degrees`: comma-separated minimum opening values, one per underlying valve.
+A value is applied as soon as the threshold is reached.
+4. `max_opening_degrees`: comma-separated maximum opening values, one per underlying valve.
+Omitted values use the maximum supported by the related `number` entity.

+For several valves, values are applied in the same order as the underlying entities.
+Short lists use defaults for remaining valves; lists longer than the underlying list are rejected.
+With the defaults (`0`, empty lists, `100`), the command sent to the valve remains identical to the raw TPI percentage.

 It is possible to choose a `thermostat_over_valve` to control an air conditioner by checking the "AC Mode" box.
 In this case, only the cooling mode will be visible.